What is a Topographic Survey?

 Topographic Surveys by Drone

 A topographic survey by drone technology or drone surveys has become quite popular in recent times.
 Increasingly clients are asking for ‘drone surveys’.
-The use of UAVs (unmanned airborne vehicles) technology to provide rapid and thorough topographical surveys has increased to a large extent because:
+The use of UAV (unmanned airborne vehicles) technology to provide rapid and thorough topographical surveys has increased to a large extent because:

 - A topographic survey using a drone is cheap and fast.